schepelin/django-wymeditor/README.rst

  * include RTE widget in admin to models.TextField
  * Custom settings support for Tools, Containers, Classes and Styles

-- Curant WYMeditor version used: 1.0.0b3
+- Current WYMeditor version used: 1.0.0b3

 Usage
 *****